 In e-commerce, you will have to take care of the assembly, storage, and delivery of goods to customers.
 Quality and fast delivery plays a vital role in the e-commerce business.
-You can use third-party courier services like Facedrive, or organize your own delivery.
+You can use third-party courier services or organize your own delivery.
 In the latter case, you cannot do without Power BI dashboard.
 It is a convenient tool for delivery management that allows you to process all orders on time.

 You Can Use APIs to Help with Your Finances

 Your money matters will be easier to deal with if you integrate accounting and finance-related APIs.
 It depends on what kind of accounting software package you get—some of which include accounting APIs.
 For sure, these will help you and your staff stay on top of the eCommerce store’s finances.